twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 ## Getting a licence

+**Team:** [buy seats](https://buy.stripe.com/eVq00igUndD80qW6AR7Zu00) by card.
+Choose the number of seats, enter your organisation name, and pay; the page that follows shows your licence token, a single line beginning `twl1.`, and a copy goes to the email you paid with.
+The subscription renews yearly and the same token is reissued with new dates; cancelling stops the renewal and the licence runs to its expiry.

-To buy, message [@twinnydotdev](https://x.com/twinnydotdev) or open a discussion on [GitHub](https://github.com/twinnydotdev/twinny/discussions) with your organisation name and the number of seats.
-You receive a licence token, a single line beginning `twl1.`, by email within one business day.
+**Enterprise:** message [@twinnydotdev](https://x.com/twinnydotdev) or open a discussion on [GitHub](https://github.com/twinnydotdev/twinny/discussions) with your organisation name and the number of seats.
+You receive a token by email within one business day, with an invoice or against a purchase order.

 The token carries your organisation, the seat count, the dates and the features it switches on; an Enterprise token covers the organisation, so the same one is installed on every gateway you run.

 ## Installing it